List of Glee characters: Sugar Motta

 According to Lengies, Sugar's self-diagnosed Aspergers is part of her character.
 She said that it was difficult to sing poorly on purpose, especially with piano accompaniment.
 Sugar's debut was praised by Salons Matt Zoller Seitz, who said of the new addition to McKinley, "She's awful.
 She's also an entitled little snot...
 She's a great character, and I hope we haven't seen the last of her."
 Entertainment Weeklys Abby West praised Sugar, and with Sue otherwise occupied hoped to see more of Sugar as "a thorn in the Glee club's side".
 On the other hand, TV Guide "jeered" Sugar, calling her "an off-key addition to the cast".
 The A.V.
-Clubs Emily VanDerWerff concurred, and said of "I Am Unicorn", "Sugar continues to be one of my least favorite new characters in ages".
+Clubs Emily St. James concurred, and said of "I Am Unicorn", "Sugar continues to be one of my least favorite new characters in ages".
 The Huffington Post named Sugar Motta one of the "Worst TV Characters" in 2012.

 Joe Hart

 Joe Hart (Samuel Larsen) first appears as a new transfer student to McKinley High in the third-season episode "Heart".
 He is a Christian, wears his hair in dreadlocks, and has been home schooled until that point; he joins the "God Squad" club, whose other members include three who are members of the glee club: Mercedes, Sam, and Quinn.
-After Quinn is in an automobile accident and confined to a wheelchair, he prays for her, and also helps her with her physical therapy; she, in return, recruits him into the glee club.
+After Quinn is in an automobile accident and becomes a wheelchair user, he prays for her, and also helps her with her physical therapy; she, in return, recruits him into the glee club.
 Joe finds himself having feelings for Quinn and turns to Sam for advice, since the feelings are partially physical, which is frowned on by his faith.
 New Directions wins Nationals, and Quinn graduates.
 He continues at McKinley and in New Directions in the show's fourth season, and performs in both Sectionals and Regionals competitions, but has not appeared in the fifth season; Larsen cut his trademark dreadlocks after fourth-season filming ended.
 Joe appears again in season six in "The Rise and Fall of Sue Sylvester" and accuses Sue of having cut off his dreadlocks.

 Larsen was one of the two winners of The Glee Projects first season, and his prize was a seven-episode arc on Glee.
 Like his character, Larsen is Christian, and had thought "being Christian and trying to make it in this business as opposites working against each other" and that "you have to be very secure in your faith to approach this business".
 He was therefore surprised—and thrilled—when his religious beliefs seemed to interest and inspire Glee's Ryan Murphy during an episode of The Glee Project.